Satisfactory Academic Progress Guidelines Standards for All Students

 not register for, withdraw from, or do not successfully complete CSCR 1406 may be suspended indefinitely.

-While on probation, a student is required to achieve a term grade point
+While on academic warning, a student is required to earn a term grade point

 average of 2.5 or higher and maintain a term completion rate of 100%.
 The